microsoft/dynamics-365-contact-center/README.md

 - The CTI driver serves as a bridge between the Microsoft Omnichannel Add-on and Salesforce CRM, allowing for the integration of telephony features into the CRM environment.

-# CTIDriver Customization

 Note: These steps can be omitted if the default CTIDriver file is used.

+# CTIDriver Extention for SF and SN

+# CTIDriver Implementation for Generic CRM

-1. Develop your CTIDriver file by implementing the ICTIDriver interface, which is available in the repository microsoft/copilot-for-service (github.com)
+1. Develop your CTIDriver file by implementing the ICTIDriver interface (ICTI.d.ts), which is available in the repository microsoft/copilot-for-service (github.com)

+// Remove this.
-2. Make the class created in step 6 accessible within the window.CCaaS object.
-The class name created in step 6 is SFCTIDriver.
+2. Make the class created in step 1? accessible within the window.CCaaS object.
+The class name created in step 1? is SFCTIDriver.

 window.CCaaS = window.CCaaS || {};